gbilleyPeco/cost-to-serve/README.txt

 	1. Create the appropriate user-defined columns in a Cosmic Frog optimization model, and populate them with data.
 (Python)
 	2. Create the appropriate scenarios in a Cosmic Frog optimization model.
 (Alteryx)
+	3. Calculate the "Cost to Serve" each corporate code after running the Cosmic Frog optimization model "Less #####" scenarios.
+(Python)

 Task 1 above is done through the following two python scripts:
 	01-create-transfer-matrix-excel.py